Ancient

 William Freeman Daniell — First Scientific Description

-British botanist and army surgeon William Freeman Daniell became the first Western scientist to formally describe the katemfe plant in the scientific literature.
+British botanist and army surgeon William Freeman Daniell became the first Western scientist to formally describe the katemfe plant.
 Stationed in West Africa with the British Army, Daniell observed the local use of the fruit and documented its remarkable sweetness.
-The species was subsequently named Thaumatococcus daniellii in his honor — Thaumatococcus from the Greek thauma, meaning marvel or wonder.
-The naming itself tells the story: this was a plant that made scientists reach for the word "marvelous."
+The species was named Thaumatococcus daniellii in his honor — from the Greek thauma, meaning marvel or wonder.
+The naming itself tells the story.

 1972

-Protein Isolated & Characterized — Van der Wel & Loeve
+The Protein is Isolated — Van der Wel & Loeve, Unilever Research

-More than 130 years after Daniell's description, food scientists H. van der Wel and K. Loeve at Unilever Research in the Netherlands achieved what previous researchers had only attempted: they successfully isolated the specific protein responsible for the katemfe plant's sweetness and characterized its properties.
-They named it thaumatin — after the plant's genus.
+Food scientists H. van der Wel and K. Loeve at Unilever Research in Vlaardingen, Netherlands successfully isolated the specific protein responsible for the katemfe plant's sweetness.
+They named it thaumatin.
 Their work established the fundamental science: a protein, intensely sweet, safe, water-soluble, heat-stable.
-Two primary isoforms were identified — Thaumatin I (molecular mass 22,209 Da) and Thaumatin II (22,293 Da) — both active as sweeteners, both composed of 207 amino acids.
-This was a landmark moment in food science.
+Two primary isoforms — Thaumatin I (22,209 Da) and Thaumatin II (22,293 Da) — both active as sweeteners, both composed of 207 amino acids.

 1979